Revenue Coach Kristin Zhivago, wrote a new book, called “Roadmap to Revenue: How to Sell the Way Your Customers Want to Buy”.

 She sent me a review copy and when starting to read it, I immediately realized that she is spot-on with her book that spares us from fancy marketing theories but clearly shows how to generate business by completely focusing on the way people buy.

-Here are four absolute truths about buying and selling: every sale starts with a buying journey, we don’t know when the journey of a customer starts, as businesses, we often don’t see many steps in it and last but not least the journey is rarely linear or direct.
+Here are four absolute truths about buying and selling: 1) every sale starts with a buying or customer journey that is part of an overall customer life cycle, 2) we don’t know when the journey of a customer starts, 3) as businesses, we often don’t see many steps in it and 4) last but not least the journey is rarely linear or direct.

 The buying journey and the truth about the shift from selling to buying

 A buying journey can be fast or slow, and it can be very visible to us or hardly at all.
 However, it’s always there and is ultimately controlled by one person: the (future) customer.
 He decides what, when, where and how he will buy.
 He decides how he will inform himself or seek advice when preparing a potential purchase.
 And he is in control.